majordomusio/ansible-aws-cluster/README.md

 #### Cluster Types

-The playbooks support the following three types of clusters:
+The playbooks support the following types of clusters:

 * Small - 1 Master Node, 1 .. n App Nodes
 * Medium - 1 Master Node, 1 Infra Node, 1 .. n App Nodes
-* Large - 3 Master Nodes, 2 Infra Nodes, 1 Load Balancer, 4 .. n App Nodes
+* Large - 3 Master Nodes, 2 Infra Nodes, 1 Load Balancer, 3 .. n App Nodes

 The type of cluster to provision depends on the following variables in your inventory file: